 This is a rather long exercise.
 Take some time and ponder your answers.
-If you get stuck on a particular point, all decisions.
+If you get stuck on a particular point, skip over it and come back to it later.
+If you can't come up with answers to every section, spend five minutes every day writing a paragraph describing your dream job in as much detail as possible.